paulcockrell/Netzke-web-desktop/README.md

             :text => "Hello world",
             :handler => :load_window
 ```
 3. Create a menu entry for the Hello world application.
 We will put it in the 'Help' menu, next to the about app.
-Locate the has begining with **:text => 'Help',** and add the following code snippet to the menu symbols array (make sure you seperate the array elements with a comma)
+Locate the line that begins with **:text => 'Help',** and add the following code snippet to the menu symbols array (make sure you seperate the array elements with a comma)

 ```ruby
      :hello_world_window.action